3UU/wordpress-shariff-wrapper/trunk/readme.txt

 A: The best way would be to use a CDN for your blog host.
 The original shariff project has references to CDN hosted fonts.
 But it is possible that the hoster send headers that force the browser to reload the fonts on any page.
-This will enable tracking again depending on how honest the font hoster is.
-So I would suggest to use the copy that is within the plugin directory at your server.
-However if do you want use the orginal CSS of the Shariff project you can rename the shariff.min.css to shariff.min.local.css Please be warned: To use a plugin to help your visitors not to compromising their privacy and than make use of external hosted parts is not really smart.
+This would enable tracking again depending on how honest the font hoster is.
+So I strongly suggest to use the copy that is within the plugin directory at your server.

 = Q: I do not get the numbers / Got error "tmp dir must be writable" =
 A: Your webserver must be able to connect to other webservers.
 Please check